remotion-dev/remotion/packages/docs/docs/rendervideoonlambda.md

 The name of the deployed Lambda function.
 Use [`deployFunction()`](/docs/lambda/deployfunction) to create a new function and [`getFunctions()`](/docs/lambda/getfunctions) to obtain currently deployed Lambdas.

+### `framesPerLambda`

+The video rendering process gets distributed across multiple Lambda functions.
+This setting controls how many frames are rendered per Lambda invocation.
+The lower the number you pass, the more Lambdas get spawned.

+Default value: <DefaultFramesPerLambda /> <br/>
+Minimum value: <MinimumFramesPerLambda />

 ### `serveUrl`